jakub-siwiec/company-scrapper/README.md

 **main.py**

 Imports files and databases to actually make work with the toolset.
+Use this file to conduct the operations on databases.
+Most of the things can be done by one simple function from main.py.

 **googlesearch.py**